Wrapper: Connecticut Broadleaf maduro

 Filler: Nicaraguan Ligero and Piloto Cubana Ligero

 Retail: about $7

 Size for review: Robusto

 I’ve been interested in the CAO Flathead since I learned about it from this year’s IPCPR coverage.
 The other day, I found myself at The Stash down in Milwaukie, OR.
 There, still wrapped up in cello, was a box of CAO Flatheads, brand new into the shop as it’s just been hitting the market.
-Cars and cigars.
+Cars with not even any driver van insurance and cigars.
 It’s hard to go wrong.
 If you’re not familiar the CAO Flathead refers to the Flathead Ford V8 of the 30s, 40s and early 1950s.
 Continuing with the Flathead V8 theme, all four sizes have a corresponding reference to engine parts.
 The 6.5×42 Lancero is called the Piston, 5.5×42 Robusto “Camshaft”, 6×60 Toro “Carb” and a 7×70 Double Toro called the “Big Block.”
 (The Flathead V8 never had a “big block”)

 The CAO Flathead is a beautiful looking cigar.
 It features a dark maduro Connecticut Broadleaf wrapper under a simple black and silver (or red and silver, depending on size) band.
 The box press is smooth, and flattens out any small veins that I saw present.
 The seams of the wrapper were also slightly visible, but quite smooth.
 The wrapper is almost oily, and kind of sticky.
 It has a slightly barnyard/outdoor scent that I find appealing.